Rules for key replacement in the Debian keyring

-Requests for key replacement should be sent to email@example.com, include the phrase "Debian RT" in the subject line (as well as something descriptive obviously) and be inline signed as RT will mangle a PGP/MIME signature.
+In both cases requests for key replacement should be sent to email@example.com, include the phrase "Debian RT" in the subject line (as well as something descriptive obviously) and be inline signed as RT will mangle a PGP/MIME signature (more information regarding inline-signing).
 The reason replacement is required should also be provided.

 Please make sure all replacement mails include the full fingerprint information for the old key and the new key (and are clear about which is which).
 Something like the following: